Correlated interlayer quantum Hall state in large-angle twisted trilayer graphene

-The magnetic field dependence of the helical edge states is summarized in Fig.~\ref{Fig3}.
+The magnetic field dependence of the helical-like edge configurations is summarized in Fig.~\ref{Fig3}.
 At $B=11$~T, the longitudinal resistance map in Fig.~\ref{Fig3}a shows clear reductions in $R_{xx}$ along $\nu_{\rm tot}=0$, consistent with the features identified in Fig.~\ref{Fig2}.
-These reductions appear most strongly in regions composed of two $\pm1$ and one $\mp2$ fillings: (-2,1,1), (-1,2,-1), (1,1,-2), indicated by the white arrows.
-Additional suppression is observed for $(\pm2,0,\mp2)$ compared with $(0,\pm2,\mp2)$, which can be attributed to the larger spacing between edge channels that reduces interlayer backscattering.
-Line cuts taken at $n_{\rm tot}=5\times10^{10}\,\mathrm{cm}^{-2}$, shown in Fig.~\ref{Fig3}b, demonstrate that the dips in $R_{xx}$ persist from $B=12$~T down to 6~T, but their depth decreases steadily as the field is lowered.
-This trend indicates that the stability of the low-resistance states relies on the field-induced spin and valley splitting that enters the Hartree–Fock analysis of Fig.~\ref{Fig2}c.
+These reductions are most prominent in the filling combinations $(-2,1,1)$, $(-1,2,-1)$, and $(1,1,-2)$, indicated by the white arrows.
+Additional suppression appears for $(\pm2,0,\mp2)$ compared with $(0,\pm2,\mp2)$, which is consistent with the larger spacing between the relevant edge channels reducing interlayer backscattering.

+Line cuts taken at $n_{\rm tot}=5\times10^{10}\,\mathrm{cm}^{-2}$, shown in Fig.~\ref{Fig3}b, demonstrate that the dips in $R_{xx}$ persist from $B=12$~T down to 6~T, but the dip becomes less pronounced relative to the surrounding background, indicating reduced contrast.
+We note, however, that the same displacement-field windows remain clearly identifiable in the non-local response, where the contrast is more robust, as shown in Fig.~S6 of the Supporting Information.
+This trend reflects the role of field-induced spin and valley splitting, which stabilizes the helical-like configurations and enters the Hartree–Fock analysis of Fig.~\ref{Fig2}c.

 The Hall resistance exhibits the same evolution.
-In Fig.~\ref{Fig3}c, the contour map at 11~T shows reduced $R_{xy}$ in the same displacement field windows where $R_{xx}$ is suppressed.
-The corresponding line cuts in Fig.~\ref{Fig3}d reveal that this suppression becomes weaker at lower fields, showing the same trend as the longitudinal response.
-As the magnetic field decreases, the degeneracy lifting of the $n=0$ Landau level is reduced, interlayer scattering is restored, and the low-resistance state gradually disappears.
+In Fig.~\ref{Fig3}c, the contour map at 11~T shows reduced $R_{xy}$ in the same displacement-field windows where $R_{xx}$ is suppressed.
+The corresponding line cuts in Fig.~\ref{Fig3}d reveal that the dip becomes less distinct relative to the surrounding background at lower fields, mirroring the trend in the longitudinal response.
+As the magnetic field decreases, the spin and valley splitting of the $N=0$ Landau level becomes weaker, interlayer scattering is restored, and the low-resistance states gradually disappear.